 Do you love fava beans?
 No really.
 Are you in love with fava beans?
 If so, please proceed to order this.
 It’s slow-cooked for ten hours and topped with a little bit of tahina and tomato-onion relish.

 If you want a light lunch or dinner without any bread, we fully endorse this over the Sweetgreen salad next door that you’ve had 800 times.
 It comes with three taameya, arugula, some pickled vegetables, and beet hibiscus tahina dressing.

-Like sleeping in or helping your friend move, Zooba’s koshari is only available on Saturdays or Sundays.
-It’s a bowl of warm lentils, chickpeas, rice, and gluten-free spaghetti with a tomato-y cumin sauce and fried onion on top.
+Like sleeping in or hiring movers, Zooba’s koshari should not be underestimated as a worthy option.
+It’s a bowl of warm lentils, chickpeas, short-grain rice, and gluten-free tubetti with a tomato-based cumin sauce and fried onion on top.
 This koshari is the kind of comfort dish that someone spent all day cooking in one big pot, and little old you gets to eat it on your couch.